Julie Good holding a coffee mug in the Good Creative Media office, lanyard on

 Start with something we can both hold.

 A short call.
 One deliverable decided together.
 A written scope that names what we will make, when, and for how much.
+Monthly subscriptions or one-time projects.
+The default rate is $200 an hour.
 No mystery pricing, no open-ended retainers sold as discovery, no kickoff without a thesis.

 Most engagements begin with a 30-minute working call and a short written scope within 72 hours.
 If the shape of the project isn’t right for GCM, I will tell you and, where I can, point you to someone better suited.

-The most meaningful work holds story, structure, and community together over time.
+The most meaningful work holds craft, structure, and community together at once.

 Next step